Healthy Sleep

 Mature couple hugging in bed - Sleep advice for couples.

-One of you is a night owl and likes a cool bedroom, while the other is an early bird and prefers a warmer space - all sound too familiar?
-Well, it may come as no surprise, but these are some common challenges that couples face when trying to get a good night’s sleep, not to mention disruptive movements, combined body heat and snoring.
-However, it really is possible for you and your partner to get a restful night’s sleep - read on to find out more.
+One of you is a night owl and likes a cool bedroom, while the other is an early bird and prefers a warmer space - sound all too familiar?
+Well, it may come as no surprise, but these are some common challenges that couples face when trying to get a good night’s sleep, not to mention disruptive movements and combined body heat.

 temperature differences